PSC Inc.

-PSC Inc. was a manufacturer of portable data terminals, mobile data terminals, wireless terminals, bar code scanners, linear bar code verifiers, and RFID readers.
-It was founded in 1969 by John E. Blackert (Xerox) and Lawrence P. Albertson (Eastman Kodak) as Photographic Sciences Corporation in Webster, New York (a suburb of Rochester).
+PSC Inc. was a manufacturer of portable data terminals, mobile data terminals, wireless terminals, barcode readers, linear barcode verifiers, and RFID readers.
+It was founded in 1969 by John E. Blackert (Xerox) and Lawrence P. Albertson (Kodak) as Photographic Sciences Corporation in Webster, New York (a suburb of Rochester).

 History

 In 1996, PSC acquired Spectra-Physics Scanning Systems, Inc., and also acquired Percon Inc., a manufacturer of portable data terminals.

 In 2002, PSC went through bankruptcy reorganization.
 Littlejohn & Co., a private equity firm, purchased all of the company's senior and subordinated debt of $124 million.
 During the reorganization PSC spun off its software division, IntelliTrack to private investors.